-Secured Loans can be used for equipment and organ purchases, property purchases, repairs, replacement of HVAC systems and other capital improvements.
-They can also be used to refinance existing loans.
+Secured Loans may be used for furnishings or equipment repairs and replacement, property purchases and other capital improvements.
+They may also be used to refinance existing loans.

 Your LCEF Construction Loan can help cover the costs of constructing new buildings or renovating existing ones.
 LCEF’s Construction Loans have just one closing, saving your association time and money.

-This type of loan helps with anticipated cash flow fluctuations in your association’s operating budget.
+This type of loan helps with short-term capital needs or seasonal cash flow fluctuations in your association’s operating budget.